 Team Foundation Server, Authentication, and Access

-You can configure your deployment to help secure the connections between your users and your deployment of Visual Studio Team Foundation Server.
-Team Foundation Server (TFS) can support Basic authentication, Digest authentication, and certificates.
-Therefore, you can configure your deployment of TFS to use Hypertext Transfer Protocol Secure (HTTPS) with Secure Sockets Layer (SSL) and either Basic or Digest authentication.
+You can configure your deployment to help secure the connections between your users and your deployment of Visual Studio 2010.
+Visual Studio Team Foundation Server can support Basic authentication, Digest authentication, and certificates.
+Therefore, you can configure your deployment of Team Foundation Server to use Hypertext Transfer Protocol Secure (HTTPS) with Secure Sockets Layer (SSL) and either Basic or Digest authentication.
 If you adopt this strategy, your users can connect more securely to your deployment without having to use virtual private network (VPN) connections.

 To support more secure external connections to your deployment of Team Foundation Server, you must configure Internet Information Services (IIS) to enable Basic authentication, Digest authentication, or both.
 You should also configure any external connections to require certificates.